 Randox also employs easy to use colour-coded packaging to help distinguish between different levels and reduce costly mix-ups.

-Employing thousands of independent laboratories worldwide, our unique value assignment process ensures highly accurate target values for an extensive range of instruments and methods.
-This robust method ensures target values won’t change throughout the shelf life of the control and eliminates the need to spend time and money performing value assignment in house.
+Our extensive range of assayed quality controls are supplied with highly accurate target values for a wide range of instruments and methods.
+Our unique value assignment process utilises thousands of independent laboratories globally ensuring target values won’t change throughout the shelf life of the control and eliminates the need to spend time and money performing value assignment in-house.

 Accuracy coupled with unrivalled traceability to International Reference Laboratories, provides a product of unsurpassed accuracy and reliability.

-Randox is a leading provider of multi-analyte, third party controls designed to help today’s busy laboratory significantly reduce the number of individual controls required to cover their test menu.
-Uniquely comprising up to 100 analytes in a single control product costs, preparation time and storage space are dramatically reduced without sacrificing on quality.
+Randox is a leading provider of multi-analyte, third party controls designed to allow any lab to carry out highly accurate QC using fewer controls.
+In an industry where budgets and resources are increasingly under pressure, highly consolidated controls will ensure high levels of throughput without compromising on accuracy.
+Uniquely comprising up to 100 analytes in a single control product, costs, preparation time and storage space are dramatically reduced without sacrificing on quality.

-The presence of analytes at key decision levels in all Acusera controls will not only ensure test system performance across the clinical range but will further aid consolidation and maximise laboratory efficiency by eliminating the need to purchase additional and often expensive low or high level controls.
+The presence of analytes at key decision levels in all Acusera controls will not only ensure accurate test system performance across the clinical range, but will further aid consolidation and maximise laboratory efficiency by eliminating the need to purchase additional high or low level controls, which are often expensive.

 Working stability and product shelf life are important considerations for any lab when choosing which internal quality control material is best suited to their needs.
 Labs often spend up to one month validating new material, a process which can be minimised by opting for a control with an extended shelf life.
 At Randox our lyophilised controls have a shelf life of up to four years and our liquid controls a shelf life of up to two years from the date of manufacture ensuring continuity of lot supply and ultimately reducing the need for expensive new lot validation studies.